tweag/ghc-proposals/proposals/0000-linear-types.rst

-An important point to note is that ``case_0`` is meaningless: it makes it possible to create values dependending on a value which may not exist.
+An important point to note is that ``case_0`` is meaningless: it makes it possible to create values dependending on a value which may not exist at runtime.
 For instance the length of a list argument with multiplicity ``0``.

 ::